Raghavendra-vaidya/sauce-cy/README.md

 # sauce-cy
-Test automation of saucedemo site using Cypress.io and javascript :computer:
+Test automation of saucedemo site using Cypress.io and javascript

 ---